The Fair Labor Standards Act (FLSA)

 An employee’s primary duty is “the principal, main, major or most important duty that the employee performs” as defined by the FLSA.
 A primary duty may be deemed exempt if it requires a high-level of discretion and independent judgement with respect to matters of significance.

-While an employee spending 50% of his or her time on exempt work will typically satisfy the primary duty requirement, it is important to note that time alone is not the sole test when determining if a primary duty is exempt.
+While an employee spending 50% of their time on exempt work will typically satisfy the primary duty requirement, it is important to note that time alone is not the sole test when determining if a primary duty is exempt.

 NOTE: An employee’s working title or classification is not sufficient to establish exempt status.